carleneamelya/hw_1123522/README.md

 <br>
 • Using a Max Priority Queue, tasks with higher profit are prioritized while ensuring deadlines are respected:
-- Task (40, 2) is scheduled in slot 2.
 <br>
 - Task (100, 1) is scheduled in slot 1.
 <br>